 Both have advantages.
 Large chains (MindChamps, Berries, S.A.M) offer consistency, multiple locations, structured curricula, and accountability.
 Small independent centres often provide more personalised attention, smaller class sizes, and passionate founder-led teaching.
 The best approach is to evaluate the specific branch and teacher your child will have, regardless of the brand's size.

 Singapore's enrichment market is enormous, growing, and genuinely difficult to navigate as a parent.
-The ten centres on this list represent different strengths: S.A.M for maths mastery, Julia Gabriel for communication confidence, Heguru for cognitive development, Coding Lab for technical skills, and Berries for making Chinese enjoyable.
+The thirty centres on this list represent very different strengths: S.A.M for maths mastery, Julia Gabriel for communication confidence, Heguru for cognitive development, Coding Lab and Logiscool for technical skills, Aureus for music, Heart Studio for art, and Berries for making Chinese enjoyable.
 The right choice depends entirely on your child's age, interests, and what you want the enrichment to achieve.

 One principle that applies across every category: the best enrichment centre is the one your child actually wants to attend.
 A reluctant student in a premium programme will always be outperformed by an enthusiastic student in an average one.
 Attend the trial.
 Watch your child's reaction.
 And give any programme at least a full term before deciding whether it is working.